FAQ on the Theory Test in the UK

-A The DSA have developed a national network of test centres in all main centres of population and will run frequent test sessions to suit candidates needs
+A The DVSA have developed a national network of test centres in all main centres of population and will run frequent test sessions to suit candidates needs

 There are over 150 test centres throughout England, Scotland, Wales, and Northern Ireland.
-You can find a list of test centres from your Driving Instructor or visit the DSA website.
+You can find a list of test centres from your Driving Instructor or visit the DVSA website.

 Nationally In 1998/99 about 1.2 million tests for car drivers, over 62,000 tests for lorry and bus drivers and over 95,000 motorcycle rider tests were carried out.
 1.1 million theory tests were carried out at over 150 centres.

 Tests will commence Mondays to Fridays, from 9am to 5pm and from 6pm to 9pm;

 Some test centres are open on a Saturday

 Driving test candidates must present their driving licence and a photo of themselves when taking a theory or practical test.
 This will help to ensure that only candidates that should be taking a particular type of test will do so, and deter candidate impersonation.

 After registration, candidates will be shown into the examination room.
 Bags, coats, etc. will have to be left at the back of the room, along with any written materials.

 From 4th January 2000, all driving theory tests will be conducted using a computer screen.
 No more paper, all you have to do is select the answers by simply touching a computer screen.